Marine energy - Wave, tidal and other water current converters - Part 10: Assessment of mooring system for marine energy converters (MECs)

 Scope

-The purpose of this Technical Specification is to provide uniform methodologies for the design and assessment of mooring systems for floating Marine Energy Converters (MECs) (as defined in the TC 114 scope).
+The purpose of this document is to provide uniform methodologies for the design and assessment of mooring systems for floating Marine Energy Converters (MECs) (as defined in the TC 114 scope).
 It is intended to be applied at various stages, from mooring system assessment to design, installation and maintenance of floating Marine Energy Converters plants.

 This document is applicable to mooring systems for floating Marine Energy Converters units of any size or type in any open water conditions.
 Some aspects of the mooring system design process are more detailed in existing and well-established mooring standards.
 The intent of this document is to highlight the different requirements of Marine Energy Converters and not duplicate existing standards or processes.
-This document

 Project need: